StretchSpelman/Tech-Blog/README copy.md

 ![alt text](./Assets/Image/image.png)

 [Tech Blog](https://github.com/StretchSpelman/Tech-Blog)
-Visit the homepage, click "Login" or click "Sign Up" for an account if you don't already have one.
+Visit the homepage, "Login" or "Sign Up" for an account if you don't already have one.
-Option: 1, Account login: click on "login" in the navigation menu - enter Username and Password then click "Sign In" to proceed.
+Option: 1) Account login: click on "login" in the navigation menu - enter Username and Password then click "Sign In" to proceed.
-Option: 2, Account Sign Up: click on "Sign Up" in the navigation menu - once open, enter Username, Email and Password then click "Sign Up" to proceed.
+Option: 2) Account Sign Up: click on "Sign Up" in the navigation menu - once open, enter Username, Email and Password then click "Sign Up" to proceed.
 Once you have an account, you can search or create events in your area.

 ## Credits